permguard/permguard/site/content/docs/0.1/getting-started/ cloud-native-patterns.md

    Explore the challenges and solutions for managing resources, actions, and accounts in systems with partial or no connectivity.

 2. [**Unlocking Zero Trust Delegation through Permissions and Policies**](https://medium.com/ztauth/unlocking-zero-trust-delegation-through-permissions-and-policies-f2952f56f79b)
-   Learn about the role of permissions and policies in enabling secure, scalable Zero Trust delegation.
+   Learn about the actor of permissions and policies in enabling secure, scalable Zero Trust delegation.

 ---